cgrinaldi/learn-sublime/README.md

 # Summary of Sublime Text 3 Shortcuts

 ## Introduction
 Below are different ST3 shortcuts.
-I've also included links to the branches in the repo where there is a lesson/exercise concerning the shortcut.
+Links are included to the branches in the repo where there is a lesson/exercise concerning the shortcut.
 Please feel free to add any that are missing!

 ## Shortcuts